Pitta Dosha Diet

-With the sharpness, heat, intensity and heightened experiences bursting forth through all of our senses during the summertime, balance can be achieved with cooling practices, shady afternoons, moonlit walks, swimming; and by eating foods that are easy to digest and light on the system which calm, cool and ground us throughout the day.
+With the sharpness, heat, intensity and heightened experiences bursting forth through all of our senses during the summertime, balance can be achieved with cooling practices, shady afternoons, moonlit walks and swimming.
+Eat foods that are easy to digest and light on the system to calm, cool and ground you throughout the day.

-The list below reflects Pitta reducing options to incorporate in the Summer.
-Remember this does not take into account your personal constitution, but rather seasonal eating.
+The list below reflects a Pitta dosha diet.
+These are Pitta reducing options to incorporate in the Summer.
+This approach does not take into account your personal constitution, but rather seasonal eating, because Summer time is Pitta season.
 Try incorporating these in your Summer garden or seek them out at a farm stand or market.
 Contact us for consultation that includes individual recommendations.

 Each dosha has predominant tastes (rasa) that reduce the quantity of the elements that have accumulated.
-Due to the hot, sharp, oily, mobile nature of Pitta, tastes that are sweet, bitter and astringent help cool the system, add moisture and keep the digestive agni feeling balanced throughout the Summer heat.
+Due to the hot, sharp, oily, mobile nature of Pitta, tastes that are sweet, bitter and astringent help cool the system and add moisture.
+This keeps the digestive agni feeling balanced throughout the Summer heat.

 Seasoning food in the Summer can be exciting with fresh herbs available.
 These are ideal choices for reducing Pitta as they tend to be less pungent and drying on the body than other spices.
-Foods that are sour, salty and pungent should be minimized during this time as they increase heat, aggravating Pitta dosha especially during very hot times of year.
+Foods that are sour, salty and pungent should be minimized during this time.
+They increase heat, aggravating Pitta dosha especially during very hot times of year.

 amaranth, barley, bran, granola, quinoa, cooked oats, basmati rice, white rice, rice cakes, wheat